octopus-network/substrate-ibc-deliverable/contract-2/m2/README.md

 | 12.    | PR to upstream Substrate | https://github.com/paritytech/substrate/pull/13011 |

 Note:
-* The ibc-rs repo is restuctured amid the progress of this milestone.
-Please refer to the "Operation Demo" as the testing guide.
+* Please refer to the "Operation Demo" as the testing guide.

 ## Testnet Bug Fix